-6.4 ADJUSTMENTS TO RECORDED NEUTRON DOSE
+6.5 ADJUSTMENTS TO RECORDED NEUTRON DOSE

-Adjustments to the Hanford recorded neutron dose are necessary to arrive at a claimant-favorable dose considering the uncertainty associated with the recorded dose in the complex Hanford workplace radiation fields and the variability in exposure circumstances.
+Adjustments to the Hanford recorded neutron dose are necessary to arrive at a favorable to claimant dose considering the uncertainty associated with the recorded dose in the complex Hanford workplace radiation fields and the variability in exposure circumstances.

-6.4.1 Neutron Dose Adjustments
+6.5.1 Neutron Dose Adjustments

 Hanford incorporated the energy variation of the dose equivalent into its calibration methodology.
-As a result, the recorded dose equivalent (DE_R) is a combination of all neutron energies.
+As a result, the recorded dose equivalent ( $DE_R$ ) is a combination of all neutron energies.
 To calculate the probability of causation, the recorded neutron dose must be separated into neutron energy groups, as discussed in Sections 6.3.4.6 and 6.3.4.7 and later converted to ICRP Publication 60 (ICRP 1990) methodology.